-One of the clients I met today asked advice on how to handle managers who are power trippers.
-I told him that I blogged yesterday how power trippers block blessings.
+One of the clients I met today asked for advice on how to handle managers who are power trippers.
+I told him that I blogged yesterday about how power trippers block blessings.
 I also promised my dear readers that I will share ways to handle power trippers.

 Before that though, I will explain why power trippers rule.
 I will do this so you will understand how to manage power trippers at work.

 When you have experiences or questions, please feel free to share.
 I will keep your identity secret.

 How power trippers rule.

 I will say it again, real leaders are not power trippers.
 Unfortunately, power trippers compete actively for leadership.
 They become bosses.
 And when they start enjoying the power, that’s the start abusing it.